moraisaugusto/another-dotfiles/README.md

 sh -c "$(wget https://raw.githubusercontent.com/aflavio/another-dotfiles/master/install.sh -O -)"
 ```

+#### Init.d Scripts
+I added an script thats restart (unload/load) ethernet drive.
+This is usefull for r8169 ethernet drive when the system is resumed from suspended status.

 #### Enabling Plugins

 The install file automatically download and install all vim Plugins.
 Normally, you don't need run the command: vim +Pluginstall +qall.
 But, if it's fails, run again.